idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Access to DeepL Pro Machine Translation service via its API key.
 See this option in Edit > Preferences > MT services tab.
 - Displaying match score information for the target segments included .txml translation projects.

+The new build (**2018032401**) of update 3 is available with the following:

+- Displaying match percentage for the target segments included in .mqxliff translation projects.

 ## 2018 Akua Update 2 (20180312)

 - Adjustment to transfer the translation from Ms Bing Translator web page due to its recent change.
 - New "Transfer MT from web page" button in the source segment toolbar.
 It transfers the translation from the selected Machine Translation web page (e.g DeepL, Google Translate, Bing Translator).
 - Locked segment can be exported to translation memories either vie Project > Export and exchange > To TMX memory or via Memory > Import > Import segments from project.

-The new build (*2018031301*) of update 2 is available.
+The new build (**2018031301**) of update 2 is available.
 It adds the surrounding tags insertion at the transfer of non-translatable fragments to the target segment via F4 pop-up panel.

-The new build (*2018031501*) of update 2 is available with the following: Automatic recognition of segment words preceded by the curly apostrophe.
+The new build (**2018031501**) of update 2 is available with the following: Automatic recognition of segment words preceded by the curly apostrophe.
 The user needs to remove the curly apostrophe from the "Do not match" list in Edit > Preferences >  Memory tab to have it matched.

 ## 2018 Akua Update 1 (20180301)